XionUzuki/PCtyx/README.md

 * linux64 - Linux 64 bit (only available at v150 onwards)
 * linux32 - Linux 32 bit (only available at v150 onwards)

 Unless stated as fixed, due to file permissions differ between each platform, OSX and Linux versions in the releases are broken and require to do the following steps included in the **README.txt** file once in order to have them run properly.
-As of 210 version onward, OSX version is already fixed does not require workaround.
+As of 210 version onward, OSX version is already fixed and does not require workaround.

 ## Open Source Project
 TBA